 A cool added value when you’re using customized short links: They’re easier to remember which can come in handy if you want to put long links on printed media for example where you typically don’t have the option to put all your UTM tags.
-This is also one of the main reasons why we developed our own solution: Now can use custom short URL for free forever.
+This is also one of the main reasons why we developed our own solution: Now we can use custom short URLs for free forever.

 Speaking of UTM: URL Shorteners and UTM tags are a match.
 You should always consider combining the 2 for maximal effectiveness.

 Which brings us to the next and most important point:

 Monitoring effectiveness of your links is in many cases the most important aspect why you would use an URL Shortener.
 Most of them track especially the following values: amount of clicks, time and date, device types and browsers used, location and language, etc. In fact, the collected data is partly similar to tools like Google Analytics, but the possibility to easily use these short URLs to track clicks on sites that are not your own make them reliable tools to track incoming traffic.

 This data about your clicks is extremely helpful when it comes to analyzing the effectiveness of your content.
 It’s a crucial to measuring the effectiveness of your social media posts.

 Useful tip: If you decide to use short URLs in your social media posts, you don’t necessarily need to include the link text in your post.
 Most social networks will just transfer the Preview Image (OG:Image) from the source to the short URL like shown here:

 So just paste the short URL, let the preview image load and then remove the link if you want to keep your post caption clean.

 3. Mask or rewrite URLs